xyproto/distrodetector/cmd/distro/README.md

 ## Usage

-Output the distro name:
+Output the distro name, version and codename (can be used as a drop-in replacement for `python-distro`):

     distro

-Output platform, distro, codename and version number, if available:
+Output just the distro name:

+    distro -n

+Output a combined string with all available information:

     distro -a